Montenegro: Military

+Montenegro is the 35th most peaceful country in the world, according to the 2024 Global Peace Index.

 Economy

 The economy of Montenegro is mostly service-based and is in late transition to a market economy.
 According to the International Monetary Fund, the nominal GDP of Montenegro was $5.424 billion in 2019.
 The GDP PPP for 2019 was $12.516 billion, or $20,083 per capita.
 According to Eurostat data, the Montenegrin GDP per capita stood at 48% of the EU average in 2018.

+Montenegro joined the Central European Free Trade Agreement in 2007 and has a free trade agreement with the European Free Trade Association since 2012.
 The Central Bank of Montenegro is not part of the euro system but the country is "euroised", using the euro unilaterally as its currency.

-GDP grew at 10.7% in 2007 and 7.5% in 2008.
-The country entered a recession in 2008 as a part of the global recession.
-GDP contracted by 4%.
-However, Montenegro remained a target for foreign investment, the only country in the Balkans to increase its amount of direct foreign investment in 2008.
-The country exited recession in mid-2010, with GDP growth at around 0.5%.
-However, the significant dependence of the Montenegrin economy on foreign direct investment leaves it susceptible to external shocks and a high trade deficit.

-In 2007, the service sector made up 72.4% of GDP, with industry and agriculture making up the rest at 17.6% and 10%, respectively.
-50,000 farming households in Montenegro rely on agriculture.
+Montenegro was ranked 64th in the Global Innovation Index in 2025, up from 75th in 2023.

 Infrastructure

 The Montenegrin road infrastructure is not at Western European standards.
 No roads meet full motorway standards.
 Construction of new motorways is considered a national priority, as they are important for uniform economic development and the development of Montenegro as an attractive tourist destination.

 The European routes that pass through Montenegro are E65 and E80.

 The backbone of the Montenegrin rail network is the Belgrade–Bar railway, which provides international connection towards Serbia.
-A domestic branch line, the Nikšić-Podgorica railway operated as a freight-only line for decades, that opened for passenger traffic after reconstruction and electrification in 2012.
+A domestic branch line, the Nikšić-Podgorica railway, operated as a freight-only line for decades, that opened for passenger traffic after reconstruction and electrification in 2012.
 The other branch line from Podgorica towards the Albanian border, the Podgorica–Shkodër railway, is not in use.

 Montenegro has two international airports, Podgorica Airport and Tivat Airport.

 The Port of Bar is Montenegro's main seaport.
-Initially built in 1906, the port was almost completely destroyed during World War II Reconstruction began in 1950.
-It is equipped to handle over 5 million tons of cargo annually, but has been operating at a loss and well below capacity.
+Initially built in 1906, the port was almost completely destroyed during World War II.
+Reconstruction began in 1950.
+It is equipped to handle over five million tons of cargo annually, but has been operating at a loss and well below capacity.
 The reconstruction of the Belgrade-Bar railway and the proposed Belgrade-Bar motorway are expected to return operating levels to capacity.

+In 2023 there is a plan to install an LNG terminal at Bar to receive gas imports.